ess-dmsc/h5cpp/doc/source/users_guide/overview.rst

     hsize_t *dims;

-which is heavily used throughout the C-API and thus a rather potential source for memory leaks.
-Using :cpp:class:`std::vector` serves the same purpose but is far less easier to use and avoids problems with memory leaks.
+which is heavily used throughout the C-API and is a potential source of memory leaks.
+Using :cpp:class:`std::vector` serves the same purpose but is far easier to use and avoids problems with memory leaks.

 A high level view on HDF5